HealthCatalyst/documentation/HCRTools/templates/model-pre-processing/feature-eng-overview.md

 ## How can HCRTools help me prepare data prior to model-creation?

 * Via [longitudinal imputation](/model-pre-processing/longitudinal-imputation).
-Think of this as a way to person-specific values forward in time.
+Think of this as a way to pull person-specific values forward in time.
 * Via [seasonality handling](/model-pre-processing/seasonality-handling).
 Think of this as a way to make a date-time column model-ready.